2 min read

 It’s a strange time, living through a pandemic… it’s such a conflicting mix of upheaval and strange calm.
 Regular life is turned upside down, but so much time at home is also comforting.
 Through the unusual stresses, I’m finding it helpful to focus on positives - like gratitude, love, and connection.
 And I’m best reminded of these attributes through jewelry.

 With Valentine’s Day approaching, I’ve got LOVE especially on my mind.
 Part of celebrating love is remembering to treat everyone, including ourselves, with grace and compassion.
-Expressing adoration and appreciation is more important than ever.

 Rose quartz is the love stone, so it naturally comes to mind in times of struggle or when celebrating connection.